 That's one of her areas of concern.

-Um I'm not familiar on that breakdown of the most recent polling data.
+I'm not familiar on that breakdown of the most recent polling data.

-Are they going to abandon that party and vote for Republicans just because Barack Obama wasn't chosen as the VEP.
+Are they going to abandon that party and vote for Republicans just because Barack Obama wasn't chosen as the VEP?

 Or possibly not vote at all, that whole chestnut of I won't vote.

-They know that black Americans are never ever going to vote for Republicans, no matter what.
+They know that black Americans are never, ever going to vote for Republicans, no matter what.

-I don't want you to take this personally, this is not about race.
+I don't want you to take this personally.

 I mean, for the most part, Sharpton's already thrown Barack overboard.

-Uh we've documented that uh on uh on this program.
+We've documented that on this program.

-This is uh Elaine in Alverson, Pennsylvania.
+This is Elaine in Alverson, Pennsylvania.

 I'm glad you called and waited.